Embold rating system

 Calculating Embold rating

-The overall rating is derived from four sub-ratings: Design (anti-pattern), Metrics, Duplication and Code Quality (code issues).
+The overall rating is derived from four sub-ratings: Design (anti-pattern), Metrics, Duplication, and Code Quality (code issues).
 These sub-ratings are again calculated for all components (functions or classes) and then aggregated for packages (or modules) and for the overall repository.
-Our proprietary quality parameters specifies how each sub-ratings is weighted in order to derive the overall Embold rating.
+Our proprietary quality parameters specify how each sub-ratings is weighted in order to derive the overall Embold rating.

 Code Metrics are measures for quantitatively assessing your source code.
-Embold calculates a large number of metrics, i.e. Lines of Code, Cyclomatic Complexity or Depth of Inheritance hierarchy.
-For each metrics, there are pre-defined thresholds that are documented on the metrics section of the documentation.
+Embold calculates a large number of metrics, i.e. Lines of Code, Cyclomatic Complexity, or Depth of Inheritance hierarchy.
+For each metrics, there are pre-defined thresholds that are documented in the metrics section of the documentation.
 The more a certain metric is breached, the bigger the negative impact on the Embold rating.

 Duplication defines how much of your code is duplicated in one or more places.
 The higher the duplicated code, the more impact on the core.

 Code issues are detected by checking the code against pre-defined rules.
-Each code issue has a severity as critical, high, medium or low.
-Critical issues have a higher impact on the rating than low severity issues obviosuly!
+Each code issue has a severity as critical, high, medium, or low.
+Critical issues have a higher impact on the rating than low severity issues obviously!

 Design and architecture

-Design and architecture of your code are evaluated by detecting anti-patterns which identify structural issues within your source code.
-There are function/method level design issues and component level design issues.
+The design and architecture of your code are evaluated by detecting anti-patterns that identify structural issues within your source code.
+There are function/method level anti-patterns and component-level design issues.
 Component level design issues have a significant impact on the rating.
-Additionally, each design issues is assigned high, medium, or low severity.
+Additionally, each anti-pattern is assigned high, medium, or low severity.
 High severity design issues have a significant impact than low severity issues.

 Embold rating use cases